jurajama/OS_ansible_client/README.md

 <PRE>docker run -it ansiclient</PRE>

 The run command opens bash session inside the container, press enter once to see the prompt.
 Try running "ansible --version" and "nova --version" to verify that the modules are installed.

+For accessing the cloud, you need "rc-file" that you can download from OpenStack GUI -> Compute -> Access&Security -> API Access -> Download OpenStack RC File.
+Copy the file on your client machine and run "source filename.sh".
+Then the environment variables are set so that the CLI commands can work.